dotnet/csharplang/proposals/self-constraint.md

 Could the self type be represented as an associate type rather than as a type parameter to an interface?

+Obligatory general syntax questions: should we use a keyword other than `this`?
+Should the keyword go where the proposal puts it, or with the rest of the type constraints?

 ## Design meetings

 <!-- Link to design notes that affect this proposal, and describe in one sentence for each what changes they led to. -->